 Communications (including emails) regarding finances.

-Describe how the accounting system used and how these records are maintained and accessed, including who is responsible for monitoring that all necessary records are made in a timely manner, that the records remain secure, and that the records are accessible (e.g., for reporting purposes).
+Describe how the accounting system used and how these records are maintained and accessed, including who is responsible for oversight/ensuring that all necessary records are made in a timely manner, that the records remain secure, and that the records are accessible (e.g., for reporting purposes).

 The role provides financial reports to the governance body frequency (e.g., monthly, quarterly).
 Reports provided are, at minimum, identify minimum records, e.g.: